rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ### What Cryptographic Algorithms Should I use

+When building a configuration template for a deployment you should remove as many legacy ciphers as possible.
+As the US CISA pushes for more secure IT infrastructure you will find more customers running security scans after you deploy.
+It's better to pass a security scan than have to answer questions about why your refresh failed a basic security audit.

 Since SSH is almost 30 years old there are a lot of ciphers available.
 But of course, many are no longer secure.
-Asking which ciphers are secure is like asking "Is Mac better than Windows?" to a group of Enterprise IT members.
+Asking which ciphers are secure is like asking "Is Mac better than Windows?".
 But here are some general guidelines:

 - Don't use any encryption with CBC in the name.
 For example aes128-cbc.
 The CBC means `cipher block chaining` and PCI will fail you if it finds it.
 - Do use encryption with CTR in the name.
 For example aes256-ctr.